The Persistence of Retracted Papers on Wikipedia: Empirical Setup

 \subsection{Handling Problematic Retracted Paper Citations}

-By manually inspecting the latest version of pages containing problematic citations in our dataset, we observe three ways of handling problematic retracted paper citations on Wikipedia:
+By manually inspecting the latest version of pages containing problematic citations in our dataset, we distinguish three reader-relevant ways that retraction status may be handled in an article:

 \begin{itemize} \item{\textit{Complete Removal.}} The most straightforward approach to correcting citations of retracted papers has been to remove them entirely from the Wikipedia article.
 This method eliminates any potential for future misinformation stemming from the problematic source.
 However, it can be controversial if the retracted paper contributed historically significant or contextually relevant information to the article.
-In academic paper writing, the complete removal of retracted paper citations is always chosen when editors and reviewers do not consider its continued presence essential \cite{retractionwatch2018how}.
+In academic paper writing, the complete removal of retracted paper citations is often preferred when editors and reviewers do not consider its continued presence essential \cite{retractionwatch2018how}.

 \item{\textit{In-Text Retraction Acknowledgment.}} A second approach involves placing a clear warning near the citation in the Wikipedia article text, ideally in the same paragraph where the retracted paper is referenced.
 This method informs readers about the paper's retracted status while preserving the citation for transparency or historical context.
 Such warnings may appear as editorial notes or parenthetical remarks, e.g., ``(This paper has been retracted).''
 This category also includes other explicit in-text editorial flags, such as the \texttt{{{better source needed}}} template.
+We treat such editorial flags as a form of reader-facing repair because they explicitly signal sourcing problems in the main text, even if they do not name the retraction.
 This strategy balances accuracy and informational completeness, but it relies heavily on editors' consistency and awareness.